CGhxst/McToolsGUI/README.md

 # McTools GUI

-Utilities to decrypt Marketplace Contents
+Utilities to decrypt contents

 ## About
 This project is a GUI-based version of the original [McTools](https://silica.codes/BedrockReverse/McTools) program.

 ## Features
-- Decrypt Marketplace content packs.
+- Decrypt content packs.
 - Encrypt content packs with custom or auto-generated keys.

 ## Requirements